Thibault-GAREL/Quadruped-AI/README.md

 #### PPO :

 Same task, same animals, but the policy is learned by **gradient descent** instead of evolution.
-Note that PPO only saw **2 million physics steps** here against 60 to 90 million for the GA, so it is far from having said its last word (see the comparison table below).
+PPO worked on a much smaller simulation budget here, **2 million physics steps** against 60 to 90 million for the GA (see the comparison table below).

 <p align="center">
   <img src="assets/PPO-Fox-23m.gif" alt="PPO Fox, 23 m" width="80%">